winksaville/gen_srcs/README.md

 # Generate sources
 ==================
-A program to generate source fiels
+A program to generate source files